Tax Strategies for Individuals

 Earned Income Tax Credit (EITC)

-We’ve all faced hardships this year.
+We’ve all faced hardships.
 In some cases, our income took a major hit.
 The Earned Income Tax Credit (EITC), allows individuals (or families) with low incomes to receive a fully refundable tax credit.

 Education Credits